revoltchat/legal/Privacy Policy.md

 ### Contact Us

 Feel free to contact us if you have any questions regarding this Privacy Policy or any of the above statements.
-You may contact us as follows: [revolt+contact@insrt.uk](mailto:revolt+contact@insrt.uk)
+You may contact us as follows: [contact@revolt.chat](mailto:contact@revolt.chat)

 ### hCaptcha